?When can I get my tax back?

 ?Oops - I lost my documents/ I never got my documents – what do I do?

-?I earned money outside of Belgium during the year – do I need to declare it?
+?I earned money outside of Luxembourg during the year – do I need to declare it?

 ?Can you guarantee that I'll get the refund amount you estimated for me?

-No, we can’t, but our estimate is based on all the information you send us so it’s usually very close.
+No, we can’t, but our estimate is based on all the information you send us so it’s usually pretty close.

-In the end, the Belgian tax office has the final say about the size of the refund you get.
+In the end, the Luxembourg tax office has the final say about the size of the refund you get.

 ?What's the difference between filing my tax return and getting my tax refund?